-(e) Capital management (continued)
+(e) Capital management (cont'd)

 NICU uses the Standardised approach which is considered to be most suitable for its business given the small number of distinct transaction streams.
-The operational risk capital requirement is calculated by mapping NICU's three year average net interest income and net non-interest income to its various business lines.
+The operational risk capital requirement is calculated as ten percent of Total risk-weighted assets for credit risk.
 Based on this approach, NICU's operational risk requirement is as follows: